Weak notions of nondegeneracy in nonlinear semidefinite programming: Conclusions

-Both our conditions are inspired by {\it sequential optimality conditions} \cite{ahm10,ahv} which provide simple proofs for the facts that weak-nondegeneracy and sparse-nondegeneracy are CQs (the proof for sparse-nondegeneracy was not presented but it is left for the reader).
+All our conditions are inspired by {\it sequential optimality conditions} \cite{ahm10,ahv} which provide simple proofs for the facts that the conditions we define are CQs (the proof for sparse-nondegeneracy and GS-nondegeneracy were not presented but they are left for the reader).
 Besides the simplicity of the approach, the convergence of an external penalty method to KKT points under these CQs is obtained automatically (see the discussion after Theorem~\ref{thm:wndgcq}), which is a direct application of the new CQs.
 Also, several other CQs for NLP have been recently (re)invented with sequential optimality conditions in mind.
 In particular, the so-called \textit{constant rank constraint qualification} (CRCQ) by Janin~\cite{janin}, and the \textit{constant positive linear dependence} (CPLD) of Qi and Wei~\cite{qiwei}, together with their weaker counterparts \cite{cpg,rcpld,rcrcq}.
 Previous attempts have been made to extend these CQs to the conic context, but they have turned out to be flawed \cite{errata} or incomplete \cite{crcq-naive}, since the results in \cite{crcq-naive} are only relevant for multifold conic problems where at least one block of constraints is such that the zero eigenvalue is simple.
 The approach we present in this paper gives the proper tools for providing the extension of all mentioned CQs to the context of general NSDPs and, more generally, to optimization over symmetric cones, also extending the global convergence results to more practical algorithms.
 For instance, in NLP, it is known that the convergence theory of a safeguarded augmented Lagrangian method can be built around CPLD~\cite{abms}, which will also be the case for its NSDP variant \cite{ahv}.
 A continuation of this paper will appear shortly with these results.